Investigating the Relationship between Gypsum Purity and Hydrogen Sulfide Production under Anaerobic Conditions

 Before hydrogen sulfide gas could be measured from a pure source of fermenting gypsum, a sulfate-reducing agent had to be cultured.
 In this context an ‘agent’ will be synonymous with bacteria, even though there was no direct assay conducted to test for the organismal domain.
 The source of the sulfate-reducing agent came from 1 cup of potting soil from an outdoor herb box.
 Sample was placed in a 250 mL screw top container and approximately 50 mL of liquid ‘Media A’ was added to the potting soil making sure that there was little to no headspace.
 The container was then sealed with a screw top lid and sealed with a strip of Parafilm®.
 The container was then placed in the 45°C incubator overnight.
 Having a good seal with no headspace promotes the low oxygen environment that is required for the sulfate-reducing agents to grow.
 See Figure 6 below.

 After the overnight incubation, the lid was removed and a strong ‘sulfur’ odor was noted.
 The J605 was set to ‘auto’ and allowed to run above the soil suspension which yielded a reading of ~90 ppb.
 Although hydrogen sulfide byproduct was detected (indicating sulfate-reducing agents), a second culturing technique was utilized to ensure sulfate-reducing agents were present.
 Several Sulfur-Motility (SM) agar slants were aseptically poured from the Medium A mixed with 0.5% Agar and allowed to cool.
 A sterile needle was dipped into the overnight incubation soil suspension and was stabbed into the agar slant.
 These agar slants were then incubated at 45°C for 48 hours.
 Because there is soluble iron (II) in the media (from the ferrous ammonium sulfate) any dissolved hydrogen sulfide gas produced by an organism at the site of the needle inoculation will complex with the iron and precipitate out as black iron sulfide.
 The medium will change from an opaque beige color to a dark black if a sulfate-reducing agent (e.g. bacteria) is present in the media.
-This media also offers insight on the agent’s level of motility due to the softness of the agar media.
+This media also offers insight into the agent’s level of motility due to the softness of the agar media.
 See Figure 7 for schematic.

 Figure 8 is a photograph of the SM agar slants.
 The vial/agar slant on the left is the control vial in which a sterile needle was used (no active organism).
 The vial/agar slant on the right is the vial inoculated with the suspected sulfate-reducing agents from incubated soil suspension.
-The vial on the right demonstrates the presence of hydrogen sulfide production (black precipitate) as well as motility since the entire agar is black and not just at the sight on inoculation.
+The vial on the right demonstrates the presence of hydrogen sulfide production (black precipitate) as well as motility since the entire agar is black and not just at the sight of inoculation.